ravi-aratchige/orchestra/notes/ResearchForce/Data Collection 🧺.md

 ![[Pasted image 20240213013540.png]]

-This might be useful for performing semantic reranking of search results.
+This might be useful for performing semantic re-ranking of search results.

+<a href="https://arxiv.org/">arxiv.org</a> is not a good place for search, as it has a bad search engine, and usually doesn't have literature close to our search string anyways.

 ## Getting Metadata